-Founded by Paul & Sara Huber in the spring of 2013, Shared Seasons is a Certified Organic, small scale, diversified vegetable & pasture raised egg farm serving communities in Southeastern Wisconsin.
+Farmers Paul & Sara Huber opperated Shared Seasons Community Farm from the spring of 2013 to winter 2018.
+Shared Seasons was a Certified Organic, small scale, diversified vegetable & pasture raised egg farm serving communities in Southeastern Wisconsin.

 Our Mission: To foster a healthy and vibrant community by growing nutritious food in a way that is environmentally, socially, and economically sustainable.

 The Farm Story: We rented land in Malone, WI for our first three seasons, then moved Shared Seasons to a beautiful, organic vegetable farm in Fredonia, WI in 2016.
 We are dedicated to being as ecologically sustainable as possible, and have always used organic practices.
 For the 2018 season, we became certified organic by MOSA.
 It is extremely important that we farm this way because serving our local community is at the core of what we do.
 In order to do this we work to protect our local resources, help revitalize the local economy, provide delicious and nourishing food, and foster a delightful community.

 Why call ourselves a community farm?
 Because our farm wouldn’t exist without a community!
 First, there are many farm businesses that operate off of our one farm property, including a flower farm, a newly planted orchard, and organic hay.
 Secondly, people from far and wide come to our farm to help and learn about what we do.
 Finally, our produce goes to your family and friends and nourishes many lives.
 For us, we see the interconnected web our food creates, and that makes it a community farm.